Lucille Wallenrod: Early life and education

-Lucille Wallenrod was born on October 4, 1920 in Brooklyn, New York, and grew up in Freeport, Long Island, New York.
+Lucille Wallenrod was born in Brooklyn, New York, and grew up in Freeport, Long Island, New York, the daughter of Philip Wallenrod and Anna Kaplan Wallenrod.
+Her parents were immigrants from Russia.
 Wallenrod was born with cerebral palsy.

 She studied at the W.P.A.
 Art Class (1939), Nassau Art League (1940), the American Artists School (1942), and at the Art Students League of New York (1943).
 She had studied with painter Sol Wilson at Art Students League of New York.

 Career

-Because Wallenrod had cerebral palsy, and she painted with a special arm brace of her own design.
-She painted dramatic expressionist seascapes, with broad strokes and deep vivid colors, and still lifes and portraits as well.
+Because Wallenrod had cerebral palsy, she painted with a special arm brace of her own design.
+She painted dramatic expressionist seascapes with broad strokes and deep, vivid colors, as well as still lifes and portraits.
 Wallenrod had her first solo exhibition at the Roko Gallery (1946) and then belonged for many years to the Charles Barzansky Gallery, both in New York City.
 She also participated in numerous group exhibitions in the late forties until the early nineteen sixties.

-She won a number of competitions, most notably the first prize in the National Art Contest sponsored by the then President Eisenhower's Committee on the Handicapped in 1956.
-Judges for this competition were Isabel Bishop and Andrew Wyeth.
+She won a number of competitions, most notably the first prize in the National Art Contest sponsored by President Eisenhower's Committee on the Handicapped in 1956, for her "Ships at Bay".
+Judges for this competition were Isabel Bishop, Frank J. Reilly, and Andrew Wyeth.
+The prize was $1000, and her painting was exhibited with other finalists across the United States.
 Her work was often reviewed in New York and Long Island newspapers.

-Death
+Personal life

+Wallenrod married Gerald Dreyblatt in 1947.
+They had a son, composer Arnold Dreyblatt.
 Due to a long terminal illness, Lucille Wallenrod's output waned in her later years, yet her interest and sensitivity for the arts never faltered.
-She died in Ridge, New York in 1998.
+She died in Ridge, New York in 1998, the day after her 80th birthday.
 Her husband, Gerald Dreyblatt, died in Florida in 2008.
-She is survived by her son, Arnold Dreyblatt.